ankaAR/bestiario5e/_creatures/war-priest.md

 armor_class: "18 (plate)"
 ---

-***Spellcasting.*** The priest is a 9th-level spellcaster.
+***Lanzamiento de conjuros.*** The priest is a 9th-level spellcaster.
 Its spellcasting ability is Wisdom (spell save DC 15, +7 to hit with spell attacks).
 It has the following cleric spells prepared:

 Cantrips (at will): light, mending, sacred flame, spare the dying